AnacletoLAB/sHAM/README.md

 Pruning/quantization and network compression are separately executed in two stages.
 1. To apply pruning and/or quantization to a model, we provide the `compression.py` script in the `experiments/performance_eval` directory.
 These scripts are customized for VGG and DeepDTA networks, and a minimal runner script is contained in each network sub-directory.
+The original models can be found in the downloaded archive, folder `sHAM_data/experiments/performance_eval/X/original_nets`, where `X` is one of `VGG19` and `DeepDTA`.
 2. To compress a trained network with either HAM or sHAM we provide the `uws_testing_time_space.py` example script in the `experiments/time_space directory`, as well with a sample runner script.